 • Support work by others on very high level systolic languages.

 The SDEF notation is not intended to be the ultimate systolic programming language.
-Higher-level languages are contemplated.
+Higher level languages are contemplated.
 Indeed, some are under development.
-Chen's Crystal [7], a general framework for synthesizing parallel systems, can be specialized to systolic processing [6].
-Delosme and Ipsen have started work on a system for producing optimal spacetime embedding of affine recurrence equations [8].
-The mapping of a systolic computation onto an undersized array has been addressed, for example, by Fortes and Moldovan [11, 22] and Navarro et al. [25].
-Much research into tools for analyzing [4, 21, 26, 5, 24, 27, 7, 1] systolic algorithms, as well as synthesizing [21, 5, 6, 27, 13] and optimizing [20] them, has been conducted.
+Chen's Crystal [?], a general framework for synthesizing parallel systems, can be specialized to systolic processing [?].
+Delosme and Ipsen have started work on a system for producing optimal spacetime embedding of affine recurrence equations [?].
+The mapping a systolic computation onto an undersized array has been addressed, for example, by Fortes and Moldovan [?, ?, ?], and Navarro, Llaberia, and Valero [?].
+There has been much research conducted into tools for analyzing [?, ?, ?, ?, ?, ?, ?, ?, ?] systolic algorithms, as well as synthesizing [?, ?, ?, ?, ?], and optimizing [?] them.
 SDEF does not subsume these tools.
 Where automated, such tools can be connected to SDEF's front-end: SDEF can be used to express the results of the analyses, syntheses, and optimizations performed by other tools.